six-group/six-webcomponents/source/packages/ui-library/readme.md

 ## Getting Started

-To start building a new web component using Stencil:
+To start building a new webcomponent using Stencil:

 ```bash
 npm run generate six-name-of-new-component
 ```

-this will create a new folder containing everything necessary for you to develop a new component
+This will create a new folder containing everything necessary for you to develop a new component

 To run the unit tests for the components, run: